Ali-alhadi111/mushy-blog/README.md

-# 🚀 Mushy Blog
+#  Mushy Blog

-A modern, fun, and feature-rich blog platform built with Flask!
+A blog platform built with Flask!
 Share your thoughts, stories, and ideas with the world in style.

-## ✨ Features
+##  Features

 - **User Authentication**: Sign up, login, and secure user management
 - **Rich Post Creation**: Markdown editor with live preview